 Each student must receive approbation of the faculty and the University President, and must have filed an Application for Graduation form during the registration period of the semester in which the student completes all requirements.

 Graduation

 AS in Management graduates participate ("walk") in the undergraduate Commencement Exercises held annually in or about May.
-A graduation celebration for AS students generally takes place in August or September.

 Transfer to Bachelor's Degree